Science & Mathematics Centre

 Charterhouse’s experience shows that inspirational teaching can succeed in persuading ever greater numbers of pupils to study and succeed in Science and Mathematics.
 Our examination results are outstanding and more pupils go on to read Science at university than any other subject.

-Growing numbers of pupils choosing to study these subjects mean we urgently need additional laboratory and teaching space of the highest quality, and as part of our commitment to academic excellence we have developed plans for a new Centre in which Science and Mathematics will be co-located for the first time.
+Growing numbers of pupils choosing to study these subjects and as part of our commitment to academic excellence we have created the new Centre in which Science and Mathematics will be co-located for the first time.

 Our plans have been shaped by significant changes in the way that Science and Mathematics are being taught at university, with much greater emphasis on inter-disciplinary collaborations across subject boundaries.
 It is important that we mirror these developments, thereby preparing our pupils for university and for the collaborative careers that lie ahead of them.